Possible Complications In Children With Diabetes

 Eye problems

-Retinopathy occurs when there is damage to the retina.
+Retinopathy happens when there is damage to the retina.
 The retina is the thin layer of tissue at the back of the eye.
 It contains small blood vessels and nerve endings for vision.
-Other diabetes related eye conditions which can occur are cataracts and blurred vision.
+Other diabetes related eye conditions which can happen are cataracts and blurred vision.
 Regular screening will help to minimise any damage.

-• start screening from the age of 11 years with 2 to 5 years diabetes duration
+• start screening from the age of 11 years (after a child has had diabetes for 2 to 5 years)

-• ongoing screening every 1 to 2 years depending on what is seen during screening
+• ongoing screening every 1 to 2 years depending on screening results

 Kidney problems

-• start screening from the age of 11 years with 2 to 5 years diabetes duration
+• start screening from the age of 11 years (after a child has had diabetes for 2 to 5 years)

 • ongoing screening every year